-Cembra is committed to financing electromobility in Switzerland, offering loans and leases for electric vehicles on highly favourable terms.
-Electric vehicle leasing is expected to generate an increasing share of Cembra's total revenues, with the supply of used vehicles expected to further rise.
-Our strategy is to continue to grow this business in line with the market trend, to ensure continued diversification in our vehicle leasing portfolio.
+Cembra is financing electromobility in Switzerland, offering loans and leases for electric vehicles, and electric vehicle leasing is expected to generate an increasing share of Cembra's total revenues, with the supply of used vehicles expected to further rise.
+Our mid-term strategy is to grow this business in line with the market trend.